-The teaching and training, contemporary, ballet and partnering, of Jens Bjerregaard, are structured around a common frame - INTENTT - a thinking around dancing emphasizing body knowledge, sensory and tactile approaches without loosing track of historical and artistic context.
+The teaching and training, contemporary, ballet and partnering, of Jens Bjerregaard, are structured around a common frame - INTENTT - a practical system and thinking around dancing emphasizing body knowledge, and sensory and tactile approaches without losing track of historical and artistic context.

-INTENTT is a thinking about training and dancing that combines aspects of performing - both in historically as well as considering a more contemporary approach to performing, thus finding logic and functionality in the work.
-As INTENTT work is embracing Contemporary, Partnering and Ballet we aim at using a teaching language and input that is universal and does not limit itself within a style.
+INTENTT is a thinking about training and dancing that combines aspects of performing - both in historical as well as considering a more contemporary approach to performing, thus finding logic and functionality in the work.
+As INTENTT work is embracing Contemporary, Partnering and Ballet, we aim to use a universal teaching language and input that does not limit itself to a style.

 In contemporary there is fundamental work on body functionality - not the least the work, architecture and functionality of the spine and the simple presence in space.

-In Partnering we deal with the intertwined relationship between the functional and emotional body.
+Partnering deals with the intertwined relationship between the functional and emotional body.

-The Contemporary class of Jens Bjerregaard has been informed from Cunningham technique, yoga and sports all reflecting Jens's own horeographic practice.
+The Contemporary class of Jens Bjerregaard has been informed by the Cunningham technique, yoga and sports all reflecting Jens's choreographic practice.

 The work emphasizes flow and solid body awareness - always conscious of creating and understanding connections within the body and beyond.

-The dancers are challenged to explore their possibilities and presence as performers to go further then their perceived limits.
+The dancers are challenged to explore their possibilities and presence as performers to go further than their perceived limits.

 The physical body and the memory are explored equally thus creating a practical awareness and functional development of the movement.